VasuK111/GHOround/README.md

   The interest that this lender gets every month + also the number of borrower count acts as a collateral for the lender.

   **Ofcourse, We can't keep expectations of profit from strategies as collateral since that's not a guaranteed or a very reliable form of payment**.

 ## What's Next?
+ * *Well, why just limit to models for trading!?*.
+We plan to expand to building the customised model framework in the next couple of months to enable lenders to lend any kind of AI model which will bring generalisability & wide adoption of the ecosystem thus bringing in even more use cases for GHO token.